rongjhan/rembg-ui/readme.md

 # Edit Mask
 somtimes there are few defect in the mask
-, we can modify it by drawing write path to mark it as part of object ,and vice versa
+, we can modify it by drawing white path to mark it as part of object ,and vice versa
 and there is eraser tool to erase path